peverati/biisoquinoline_catalysts_2021/README.md

 **Pierpaolo Morgante, Coty Deluca, Tegla E. Jones, Gregory J. Aldrich, Norito Takenaka, and  Roberto Peverati**

-This GitHub repository collects all the data for the article just accepted in *Catalysis*.
+This GitHub repository collects all the data for the article just accepted in *Catalysts*.
 It includes:

 * a **Geometries** folder, with the geometries for all the species studied;